Drag Race Down Under

+On March 11, 2024, WOW announced that RuPaul had stepped down as host and judge of the show, but would remain on as executive producer.
+Michelle Visage took over as host and main judge from the fourth season, which premiered on 1 November 2024.
+Because of RuPaul’s exit as host and judge, the show was renamed to Drag Race Down Under, similar to other Drag Race franchises where RuPaul is not the main host and judge.
+The winner of the fourth season was Lazy Susan.

 Format

-Like the American version, RuPaul has several roles within the show, acting as host, coach and judge.
+Like the American version, RuPaul has several roles within the show, acting as host, coach, and judge.
 As the host, RuPaul introduces celebrity guests, announces the challenges the queens will take part in each week, and reveals who will be leaving the competition.
 For his role as a coach, RuPaul offers guidance to the contestants through each challenge, and as a judge he critiques the queens on their overall performance of the challenge.
 The show uses progressive elimination to reduce the number of drag queens in the competition from the initial field of ten contestants (series 1), down to the final four.
 Each episode follows a format consisting of a mini challenge, a maxi challenge, a runway walk (where the contestants model fashion on a runway, usually with a theme based on the main challenge), the judging panel, a lip sync battle, and the elimination of a contestant.

 Mini challenges

 In mini challenges, each contestant is asked to perform a different task with varying requirements and time limitations.
 Certain mini challenges are repeated from series to series, or repeated from the original American season.
 For instance, the first mini challenge is a photo shoot with a photographer or RuPaul himself, that includes a special twist (such as being doused with water while in full drag, having a high-powered fan turned on during the shoot, or being photographed while jumping on a trampoline).
 One recurring mini challenge is dedicated to "reading", a drag term for making insulting observations about one's peers for comedic effect, inspired by Paris Is Burning.
 The winner of a mini challenge is sometimes rewarded with an advantage in the main challenge.
 Though most episodes have a mini challenge, select episodes do not.